 All ideas of “Home” are acceptable.
 A quilt represents shelter, nurturing, protection and much more.
 Your individual uniqueness contributes to the collective whole and therefore the community.
 We highly encourage you to participate in this endeavor as every small, individual act of creating contributes to a larger and higher purpose.

 Our goal is to collect as many blocks for the quilt(s) as possible, to catalogue them and exhibit the assembled quilts at the SoLA and participating organizations.
-At the end of touring, the quilts will be auctioned and all proceeds will be donated to Homeless Organizations.
+At the end of touring, the quilts will be online auctioned and all proceeds will be donated to Homeless Organizations.
 We appreciate your donation and effort to help heal our community.

 Art classes for individuals experiencing homelessness & disabilities sponsored by Gettlove

 In collaboration with Gettlove, a non-profit dedicated to ending homelessness in Los Angeles, we have established an art workshop program for people experiencing homelessness and mental and physical disabilities.
 Our participants engage in sequential art basics, including beginning drawing/painting, beginning 3D design/sculpture, and new media.